-Gemma’s Pork Ragout does not have all the ingredients to make a typical Haitian version of Ragout de Porc or Pork Ragout.
+This Pork Ragout recipe does not have all the ingredients to make a typical Haitian version of Ragout de Porc or Pork Ragout.
 Let’s face it!
 When you are home and don’t want to go out to the market to buy more ingredients, you start adding things together and hope the dish will come out good enough to eat.

-I know some of you might not like the idea of cooking pork feet, but believe me, the steaks look more appetizing than the usual cuts that you usually see in the supermarket.
+I know some of you might not like the idea of cooking pork feet, but believe me, the steaks look more delicious than the usual cuts that you usually see in the supermarket.
 You won’t realize that you are cooking pig feet.
 The steaks are round and are therefore more appealing to the eyes.

 The dish is made with fresh spices, carrots, and sweet peppers.
 The meat is marinated for a couple of hours and boiled in its marinade first, and water is added gradually until it is fully cooked.
-Tomato paste gives it the beautiful red-orange color.
+Tomato paste gives it a beautiful red-orange color.

 This dish is best enjoyed with rice or any grains, your preference.